levand/contextual/README.md

 Sometimes, it is necessary to know "where" a given node is located within the data structure as a whole.
-For example, this is often the case when building a user intervace, so user interaction events can be applied back to the same logical location in the tree.
+For example, this is often the case when building a user interface, so user interaction events can be applied back to the same logical location in the tree.

 Normally, this requires passing around additional book-keeping